-As a software engineer, you have a wide variety of business to work for in Germany: every big or middle-sized company need an IT expert nowadays.
+As a software engineer, you have a wide variety of businesses to work for in Germany: every big or middle-sized company needs an IT expert.

 You could be employed by a company specializing in software engineering/development or other areas of IT which may be broad in scope or specific to an area, such as an app or website development.
-More and more business have their IT department as the most value-added areas of the business.
+More and more businesses have their IT department as the most value-added business area.

-Or you can be employed by the company which doesn’t have anything to do with IT but need a such specialist anyway.
+Or you can be employed by a company that doesn’t have anything to do with IT but needs a specialist anyway.

 These are a few examples of the types of companies you could work for:

 The best-paid industries to work as a software engineer in Germany:

 - medical technology